doc-ai/react-native-tensorio/README.md

 <a name="about-image-data"></a>
 #### About Image Data

 Models that take image inputs must receive those inputs in a pixel buffer format.
-A pixel buffer is an unrolled vector of bytes corresponding to the red-green-blue-alpha (RGBA) values that define the pixel representation of an image.
+A pixel buffer is an unrolled vector of bytes corresponding to the red-green-blue (RGB) values that define the pixel representation of an image.
 Image models are trained on these kinds of representations and expect them for inputs.

 React Native represents image data in javascript as a base64 encoded string.
 In order to perform inference with an image model you must provide this base64 encoded string to the run function as well as a description of the those bytes that may included metadata such as the width, height, and format of the image they represent.
-To run an image model you'll pack this information into a javascript object and use that object in the name-value pair you provide to the run function.
+To run an image model you'll pack this information into a javascript object and use that object in one of the name-value pairs you provide to the run function.

 <a name="image-classification-example"></a>
 #### An Image Classification Example

 Let's look at a basic image classification model and see how to use it in React Native.
-The JSON description for the ImageNet MobilNet classification model is as follows.
+The JSON description for the ImageNet MobileNet classification model is as follows.
 Again, pay special attention to the *inputs* and *outputs* fields:

 ```json
 {